Space Colonization: The Lagrangian Vision

-Gene McCoy began his career as a flight test engineer at Wright Field, where he flew with Gus Grissom.
-Gus was recruited by NASA and requested that Gene be recruited too.
-So in 1960 Gene was transferred to NASA to be the Manned Space Flight Launch Pad Operations Coordinator for Project Mercury.
-He was the chief of several more programs during his NASA career and retired from NASA in 1981 as Chief of the Kennedy Space Center Future Programs Office.
+Gene McCoy began his career as a flight test engineer at Wright Field, where he flew alongside Gus Grissom.
+Gus, who was later recruited by NASA, requested that Gene join him as well.
+In 1960, Gene was transferred to NASA to serve as the Manned Space Flight Launch Pad Operations Coordinator for Project Mercury.
+He had an impressive career at NASA and retired in 1981 as Chief of the Kennedy Space Center Future Programs Office.

-In Gene's 80s he teamed with his son, Skip (H.E.
-McCoy III), to continue the work he began in the 1970s.
-Skip is shown at -3 months old inside Sandra McCoy above, who is sitting next to Sandy, Gene, and Susan.
+In Gene McCoy's 80s, he collaborated with his son, Skip (H.E.
+McCoy III), to carry on the important work he started in the 1970s.
+Skip is shown at -3 months old inside Sandra McCoy, who is sitting next to Sandy, Gene, and Susan.

-Give yourself a treat - take 15 minutes to read the McCoy Ascension Plan at the bottom of this website and I guarantee that you will be happier about humanity's future.
+Treat yourself - take 15 minutes to read the McCoy Ascension Plan at the bottom of this website.
+I assure you that you will feel more optimistic about humanity's future.
+We will settle Lagrangia - it is just a matter of when.

-The text (of the MAP) presents a series of theories and arguments for why humanity should establish a permanent home in space, specifically at the Earth-Moon Lagrange points 4 and 5 (Lagrangia).
+The text of the McCoy Ascension Plan (MAP) presents a series of theories and arguments for why humanity should establish a permanent home in space, specifically at the Earth-Moon Lagrange points 4 and 5, commonly referred to as Lagrangia.
 The main arguments are:

 Strengths: